AdobeDocs/workfront.en/help/quicksilver/planning/requests/add-approval-to-request-form.md

 ## Considerations about adding approvals to a request form

 * You can add one or multiple approvers to a request form.
+You can add only users as approvers.
 * When you add multiple approvers to a request form, all approvers must accept the request before a record is created in Workfront Planning.
 * Adding approvals to a request form is optional.
 Workfront Planning immediately creates a record when a request is submitted, if the request form is not associated with an approval.